joeshaw/dbr/README.md

 ```

 ## Driver support
 Currently only MySQL has been tested because that is what we use.
-I would like to support others if there is time, but contributions are gladly accepted.
-Feel free to make an issue if you're interested in adding support and we can discuss what it would take.
+Feel free to make an issue for Postgres if you're interested in adding support and we can discuss what it would take.

 ## Usage Examples